z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Methods-and-Theories/Glottochronology.md

 - **c** is the proportion of shared cognates.
 - **r** is the retention rate, the assumed constant rate of vocabulary replacement.

-## Assumptions

-Glottochronology is based on key assumptions:
+## Glottochronology is based on these assumptions:

 - A constant replacement rate, suggesting vocabulary changes at a steady rate over time.
 - Basic vocabulary is universal and can be compared across languages.